bomatson/accountable/_posts/howard/2018-06-11-howard-goals-week-commencing-11-jun-2018.md

 2. H Bureau: A new client secured via my 4E framework and positioning

-3. Successfully complete AMP program (Aug 7)
+3. AMP: Complete AMP program with majority positive feedback from cohort and client (NPS score of 7+) (Aug 7)

 ### Key Goals

-1. Fix Fondo bugs.
-Share with 5 early adopters and get feedback from 3 of them.
-List out 3 key actions to do next from this (Leap 1)
+1. Identify and make contact with 3 front end developer options for Fondo to help over Summer (Leap 1)

-2. Get Sustainable product offering into condition to share.
-Have action plan for first 3 steps to take to get it to market (Leap 2)
+2. Get senior dev to fix at least 3 bugs and put them onto Heroku for testing.
+(Leap 1)

 3. AMP module 2 drafted in passable condition (main deck skeleton and overall flow complete) for finishing early next week (Leap 3)